mondoohq/docs/docs/platform/security/posture/advisories.md

    ![Find Advisories](/img/platform/security/advisories.png)

-   The list shows advisories found in your infrastructure.
+   The list shows CVEs found in your infrastructure.
+For each CVE, Mondoo shows a rank (priority compared to other CVEs), score (CRITICAL, HIGH, MEDIUM, OR LOW), blast radius (calculated based on the affected assets), any [risk factors](#risk-factors), and when the vulnerability was first found in your infrastructure.

+   To learn how Mondoo calculates risk and rank, read [Security Findings](/platform/security/posture/findings/).

 3. To filter the list, enter text in the search bar.
 These are some examples: